-[This introductory page links to other pages: Intact men have less HIV in many African countries! — Circ’ing and HIV outside Africa — Critique of 3 trials of circ to protect men — do vaginal fluids stop HIV? — pushing circ rather than HIV prevention — Men and boys harmed by circ’ing — Impact of male circumcision on women’s HIV risk — Plans to circ millions, achievements falling short — Some anti-circ resources.
+[This introductory page links to other pages: Intact men have less HIV in many African countries! — Circ’ing and HIV outside Africa — Critique of 3 trials of circ to protect men — do vaginal fluids stop HIV? — options for intact men to avoid HIV from sex — Men and boys harmed by circ’ing — Impact of male circumcision on women’s HIV risk — Plans to circ millions, achievements falling short — Some anti-circ resources.
 But if you still want to get circ’d, here’s how to ensure you don’t get HIV from the procedure.]

 Blood-borne transmission drives Africa’s HIV epidemics

-For more than 33 years, beginning with the first tests for HIV antibodies in Africa in 1984, researchers who have asked about injections and other skin-piercing procedures, and not just asked about sex, have repeatedly found that healthcare likely infects as many or more Africans as does sex.[1,2] Public health agencies from WHO to Africa’s ministries of health have chosen to ignore the evidence, have not cleaned up health care, and have instead accused HIV-positive people of sexual misbehavior.
-As healthcare facilities continued to infect patients, Africa’s generalized epidemics raged on.
-Sexual transmission, is there, of course, but it is derivative; people who get HIV from unsafe healthcare can pass it to their sexual partners.
+For more than 30 years, from the first use of tests for HIV antibodies in Africa in 1984, researchers who have asked about injections and other skin-piercing procedures, and not just asked about sex, have repeatedly found that healthcare likely infects as many or more Africans as does sex.[1,2] Public health agencies from WHO to Africa’s ministries of health have ignored the evidence, have not cleaned up health care, and have instead accused HIV-positive Africans of sexual misbehavior.
+Sexual transmission, is there, of course, but it is derivative; people who get HIV from unsafe healthcare can pass it to sexual partners.

-Africa’s continuing nosocomial epidemics opened the door to proposed solutions, even ones that made no sense.
-Circumcising men is one such senseless response.
+Africa’s continuing HIV epidemics presented an opportunity for proposed solutions, even ones that made no sense.
+Circumcising men is one such nonsense response.

 The US wants to circumcise millions of men in Africa